AriFordsham/GHCWiki/building/mac-osx.md

 # Building on MacOS X

+These instructions were last updated for GHC 7.2.

 ## Get the latest development tools

-Certain versions of Apple's Xcode tools are known to cause problems when building some versions of GHC.
-You should download the latest Xcode (currently 3.1) from the [ Apple Developer Connection](http://developer.apple.com/tools/xcode) website.
-Downloading requires that you sign up for a free membership in the Apple Developer Connection.
+Get the most recent version of Apple's Xcode tools that you can.
+Your OS X CD has a version on.
+You may be able to download a newer version from the [ Apple Developer Connection](http://developer.apple.com/tools/xcode) website.
+You may need to sign up for a free membership in the Apple Developer Connection, and downloading may still cost a little money.

 Once upon a time Apple distributed updates to Xcode by using their Software Update service but not anymore.
 You must download the development tools manually.